 No matter what age you are, it is important to make sure everything in the body is running at its true potential.
 Therefore, it is good practice to get your back and neck checked and to make sure the nervous system is running at full force.
 The nervous system is housed within the bones of your spine and it is essential that there is no pressure on this organ in order for the brain-body connection to be at 100% or as close to that as possible.

-As a family chiropractic center, we treat patients of all ages, from infants, who may need chiropractic adjustments after a difficult birth, to help improve symptoms such as colic and gassiness, or for overall wellness; to children suffering from lower back pain from carrying heavy backpacks to school.
+As a family chiropractic center, we treat patients of all ages, from infants, who may need adjustments after a difficult birth to help improve symptoms, or for overall wellness; to children suffering from lower back pain from carrying heavy backpacks to school.
 We also treat many young and middle-aged adults who feel discomfort as well as seniors, for whom years of bad habits, like poor posture, may be resulting in pain or limited mobility.

 Prenatal / Postnatal Chiropractor (aka Pregnancy Chiropractor)

-Before the baby gets born, Dr.Louie provides prenatal chiropractic care to help pregnant mothers carry their babies with less discomfort.
-At this stage, chiropractic can not only help make the pregnancy easier but it can also help with labour and delivery.
+Before the baby is born, Dr.Louie provides prenatal chiropractic care to help pregnant mothers carry their babies with less discomfort.
+At this stage, chiropractors can help ease the pain and discomfort from pregnancy.
 To this end, a pelvic adjustment is the most common type of alignment a pregnancy chiropractor might perform.

 After the birth, or postnatal, a chiropractor can help with any pain or discomfort that the woman might be feeling.

 There are many reasons why parents of an infant may bring them in to get checked such as: problems with breastfeeding, inconsolable crying or colic, digestive problems or sleep difficulties.
-The birthing process is traumatic for many babies, so their mothers bring them in for adjustments.
-Adjustments to the middle back region, where nerves go to the digestive organs, can help babies be less gassy.
+The birthing process is traumatic for many babies, so their mothers bring them in for adjustments to help improve baby’s symptoms and quality of life.

 Pediatric Chiropractor (for Children)

 At Mind Body Spine, we see children of all ages with a multitude of symptoms.
-The effects of chiropractic on children can often have a profound effect because, as pediatric chiropractors, we’re able to treat the cause of many problems and not just the symptoms.
+The effects of treatment on children can often have a profound effect because, as pediatric chiropractors, we are able to treat the cause of many problems and not just the symptoms.
 The earlier you bring your child into see a chiropractor, the better the chance to see a resolution of symptoms.